silshack/spring2016/_posts/hannahlwang/2016-04-12-hannah-final-project-work-plan.md

 - [ ] Write code to read and analyze data, produce outputs
 - [ ] Write code to create visualizations
 - [ ] Push code to Github repo

+<h3>Revised Work Plan</h3>

+For today:

+- [x] Set up Cloud9 workspace
+- [x] Import CSV files
+- [x] Write starter code to read files

+For Tuesday:

+- [ ] Set up separate Github repo
+- [ ] Clean up data or figure out another way to deal with commas in file names
+- [ ] Write code to print out summary of file
+- [ ] Deal with bad user input (wrong type of file, etc)
+- [ ] Determine what options will be available on main menu (and secondary menu(s), if needed)
+- [ ] First option should be print out column headers and allow user to choose one

+For later:

+- [ ] Code the other options (once I figure them out)
+- [ ] Write code to create visualizations
+- [ ] Create Github repo
+- [ ] Push code to Github repo